jgmalcolm/jgmalcolm.github.io/_drafts/co-founding.md

 ## Equity

+> A beginning is the time for taking the most delicate care that the balances
+> are correct.  *"Dune", book 1*

 * Equal split is best, unless you have a strong reason otherwise.
   * Anything other than equal will create a subtle imbalance.
 The minor partners will feel less responsibility and show less initiative.